HyperviewHQ/hyperview_docs/documentation/auto-discovery/topics/setting-up-data-collectors.rst

 * You must also have the following software installed:

-  * Docker 19.03.15 or later
+  * Docker CE
-  * Docker Compose 1.29.2 or later
+  * Docker Compose Plugin

+Docker Inc. provides `detailed installation documentation <https://docs.docker.com/engine/install/>`_.

 The supported Linux distributions typically install environment dependencies for the Data Collector by default.
-Please refer to the Read Me file included in the setup package for a complete list of dependencies.
+Please refer to the README file included in the setup package for a complete list of dependencies.

 Minimum requirements for a Linux (RPI ARM64) Data Collector device
 ------------------------------------------------------------------